Eddidoune/Pycaso/README.md

 # Pycaso
 PYthon module for CAlibration of cameras by SOloff’s method

 Pycaso is a python code used to calibrate any pair of cameras using the method of Soloff (or the direct method).
-This method links detected points X from cameras left an right to the real position x in the 3D-space.
+This method links detected points X from cameras 1 and 2 to the real position x in the 3D-space.
 It is divided in two parts :
 - Calibration : A lot of coordinates (**X**=(X,Y) and **x**(x,y,z)) are known and a polynomial form P can be estimate for each coordinate X_i = P(**x**)
 - Identification : With a Levenberg-Marcquardt algorithm, it is possible to build new points into the 3D-space using the detected points **X** and the polynomials P (**x** = f(P1(X1), P2(Y1), P3(X2), P4(Y2))

-The file main.py propose a typical protocol of resolution using few Pycaso functions (full_Soloff_calibration, full_Soloff_identification, DIC_3D_detection_lagrangian etc...).
+The file Exemple/main_example.py propose a typical protocol of resolution using few Pycaso functions.

 # Requirements
 To install Pycaso, you will need [Python 3](https://www.python.org/downloads/) (3.6 or higher) with the following modules :